medevereux/gettingcleaningdataproject/ReadMe.md

 ## Step 4
 The column labels are loaded as "features.txt" with only the mean and standard deviation columns selected; what follows is 18 commands to replace the original opaque and cryptic variable names into something more descriptive.

 Below is a brief summary of what was systematically changed and replaced:

 * Removed all punctuation such as "(",")",",","-".
 * All text to lower case
 * Prefix "t" replaced with "timedomain"
 * Prefix "f" replaced with "frequencydomain"
+* Replaced "bodybody" mistakes with "body"
 * "acc" replaced with "accelerometer"
 * "mag" replaced with "magnitude"
 * "gyro" replaced with "gyroscope"
+* "accelerometerjerk" replaced with "linearacceleration"
+* "gyroscopejerk" replaced with "angularvelocity"
 * Column label "y" replaced with "activitylabels"
 * Column label "subj" replaced with "subjectlabels"

 There were also some specific manual changes made to variables 80-86 (angle(tBodyAccMean,gravity)...angle(Z,gravityMean)) to reflect the description of being an angle between the two enclosed vectors.

-For more information on the exact variables please consult the codebook supplied.
+For more information on the exact variables please consult the codebook supplied as well as the detailed annotations on the run_analysis.R script.

 There should be a 10299 * 88 dataset at the end of this step, with descriptive column titles, called "combined.data.2".

 ## Step 5
 A new, independent dataset was generated from the one in step 4 by taking the average of each present variable by each activity and subject.

 There should be a 180 * 88 dataset at the end of this step called "groupedmean".
 The dataset should be arranged by "activitylabels" followed by "subjectlabels" such that rows 1-30 cover the average subject data per "laying" activity, then rows 31-60 cover the average subject data per "sitting" activity etc. Columns "activitylabels" and "subjectlabels" should be the first two columns seen.

 ## Export data